Discover 5 benefits of methylcellulose for cell culture performance

 Methylcellulose is an optimal choice as an additive in cell cultures for several reasons.
 It is long-known to be an effective shear protectant for cells cultured in suspension.v Here, it shields cells from mechanical stress and agitation in bioreactors, thus helping to maintain cell viability and reducing cell aggregation.
 Additionally, methylcellulose supports nutrient availability, promoting optimal cell growth and productivity, and facilitates a seamless scale-up from small to large-scale cultures.
 It can also help to form a 3D gel matrix that mimics in vivo conditions, which promotes better cell attachment, growth, and proliferation for adherent cell cultures.

-Caroline Cooreman, Global Business Development and Product Manager, Biotechnology, NovaMatrix® and IFF Pharma Solutions, shared her insights on how METHONOVA™ methylcellulose, the latest addition to our NovaMatrix® range of biopolymers, can be used to increase cell line productivity of Chinese hamster ovary (CHO) cells specifically.
+Louis Ruocco, global strategic marketing director, IFF Pharma Solutions shared his insights on how METHONOVA™ methylcellulose, the latest addition to our NovaMatrix® range of biopolymers, can be used to increase cell line productivity of Chinese hamster ovary (CHO) cells specifically.
 “CHO cells are one of the most common cell lines used in the biotechnology market – utilized for the production of therapeutic proteins, monoclonal antibodies and other biopharmaceuticals.In CHO cell production, methylcellulose can be used as a low-viscosity additive that provides shear protection without significantly raising the media viscosity.
 This is important because changes to media viscosity can directly affect cellular responses, including nutrient uptake, cell growth and protein production.
 Methylcellulose, therefore, makes it possible to protect cells from shear stress while maintaining an environment that supports optimal cell performance.vi

 “Our latest trials exploring the use of our methylcellulose, METHONOVA™, in a model suspension CHO cell line in xeno-free media showed a 50% improvement in viable cell density compared to Poloxamer 188, another commonly used polymer in cell culture media.vii In addition, there was a 30% boost in antibody production over a 14-day culture.
 Equally important, there were no changes in protein quality.
 These findings demonstrate that you can easily achieve process intensification and significantly improve cell culture productivity with METHONOVA™.”